It’s 2018 — nearly 2019 — shouldn’t multi-touch attribution be easy by now? You would think so, but you’d be wrong.

 Sometimes, marketers wrongly think that they need to choose the “correct” attribution model and base all their analysis on that data.
 In reality, there is no one correct model for any business.

-You should really be comparing several attribution models to see which channels perform best at various points in the conversion paths of your users.
+You should compare several attribution models to see which channels perform best at various points in the conversion paths of your users.

 For example, let’s say Google Analytics tells you that, according to first-touch attribution, Google Ads receives credit for generating form fill outs on your website.
 But when you compare the same dataset to last-touch attribution, your email marketing should get credit.